JTOne123/logonlabs-dotnet/README.md

 ### C# Only Workflow
 The following workflow is required if you're using C# to handle both the front and back ends.
 If this does not apply to you please refer to the SSO Login QuickStart section.
 #### Step 1 - StartLogin
 This call begins the Logon Labs managed SSO process.
 The `clientData` property is optional and is used to pass any data that is required after validating the request.
-The `clientEncryptionKey` property is optionally passed if the application requires encrypting any data that is passed between the front and back ends of it's infrastructure.
 The `tags`property is an ArrayList of type Tag which is a simple object representing a key/value pair.

 ```csharp
 using LogonLabs;